Michael Legge (actor)

-Michael Legge (born 11 December 1978) is a retired Irish actor.
+Michael Legge is a Northern Irish former actor.

+Early life and education

+Michael Legge attended St Colman's College, Newry, where he was a contemporary of fellow Irish professional actor Kevin Trainor; both performed, aged 11, on the main Olivier stage of the National Theatre, London in 1990 as part of the National Theatre Challenge.

+Career

-He has appeared in a number of stage, film, television and radio roles.
+Legge appeared in a number of stage, film, television, and radio roles.

 He is best known for playing the teenage Frank McCourt in Alan Parker's 1999 film, Angela's Ashes.
 He also played another Limerick character in the film Cowboys & Angels.

+Post-acting career

-Legge attended St Colman's College, Newry.
-He now resides in Copenhagen and has become a Life Coach.
+In 2017, Legge quit acting to move to Copenhagen and become a life coach.